 At this stage you’ve all passed the same ‘post-graduation crossroads’ where you’re faced with a billion-and-one signs pointing in every which way.
 And more often than not, everybody’s opted to choose a different path to mosey on down.
 Some are now focusing on career aspirations, while others are occupied with thoughts of marriage and kids.
 Some are hell-bent on travelling the world, while others are keen to get their foot on the property ladder.
 Some are scratching their heads and figuring out their next move, or choosing to further their education, while others are much more driven by the urge to socialize in the big city.
 None of these paths are right/wrong, but they’re all very different.

 Subsequently, it starts to become clear that your daily worries may no longer match those of your friends’ quite so much as they once used to.
 He’s anxious about whether he’ll be able to afford his next mortgage payment, she’s losing sleep over revision, and I’m sitting here feeling empty inside because I’ve come to the end of my Netflix series!
 It’s a strange time.
 You may not all get equally as pumped about getting wasted and staying out till 5am anymore either, some of us can’t wait to get into our beds at 8pm!
-And while some of us viewed your student years as the peak time for fun, others are adamant not to slow down any time soon.
+And while many of us viewed our student years as the peak time for fun, others are adamant not to slow down any time soon.

 When it comes to me personally, I don’t think that I’ll ever feel ‘old’ per say; my inner child is far too diabolical to ever allow that to happen! (#loonytoonforlyf).
 I have a few friends who are happily married, others who own their own flat/house, and some who are securing promotion after promotion at work.
 And as proud and happy as I am for each and every one of them, truth be told, every now and then when I think about all of their impressive accomplishments it can leave me feeling slightly overwhelmed and dejected, like I’m the poor sap of the group who’s trailing behind in life!